OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-specify-the-column-in-a-multi-column-list-box-to-display-to-the-user.md

 ---
-title: How to: Specify the Column in a Multi-Column List Box to Display to the User
+title: "How to: Specify the Column in a Multi-Column List Box to Display to the User"
 keywords: olfm10.chm3077255
 f1_keywords:
 - olfm10.chm3077255